decursus/yt-redesign/README.md

 # YouTube Material Re-Design
-best redesign theme for youtube
+Simplified theme redesign for YouTube

 ## Preview
 `How it looks with standart settings`